wangkafeng/E-AFE-DT/readme.txt

 # E-AFE-DT
+E-AFE-DT is E-AFE improvement.
+Replace RNN-based agent with Decision Transformer-based agent.
+The environment is PyTorch.

 https://github.com/wangkafeng/E-AFE

-This is E-AFE improvement.
-Replace RNN-based agent with Decision Transformer-based agent.
+The environment is Tensorflow.

 Decision Transformer reference :